PoisotLab/cc_rac_2015/application.md

 The research projects for which I submit this application will focus on the following question: *how does the spatial variation of species presence/absence interacts with the spatial variation of species interactions to determine local community structure*.
 Some of my previous research showed that (i) there is no relationship between the drivers of species distribution and of interactions distributions and (ii) some ecological systems vary at higher rates than other as a function of the lifestyle of organisms.
 Empirical work -- either the collection of new data, or the re-analysis of existing datasets -- has been hampered by the fact that there is currently no statistical framework to adress these questions; while it is possible to *describe* the variation of species interactions, *testing* how significant it is from chance expectation cannot be done for lack of proper methodology.

 **Methodology**

+Null models -- describe

+Using spatially or temporally replicated species interaction networks, we will first implement efficient species distribution and species interaction null models.
+Some of my previous research suggested that (i) species interaction networks are intrinsically hard (computationaly) to randomize, requiring to develop efficient permutation strategies, and (ii) there is a long tail of un-commonly observed / un-commonly interacting species, requiring exhaustive sampling of the parameter space to properly capture.

+In additio, because the observation of species interaction networks (locally) is the result of several ecological processes (joint absence of species, then interaction), there is a need to implement different scenarios for analysis.

 **Timeline**